p0dalirius/ApacheTomcatScanner/README.md

   -C, --list-cves       List CVE ids affecting each version found. (default: False) -T THREADS, --threads THREADS
-                        Number of threads (default: 5) -s, --servers_only    If querying ActiveDirectory, only get servers and not all computer objects. (default: False) --only-http           Scan only with HTTP scheme. (default: False, scanning with both HTTP and HTTPs) --only-https          Scan only with HTTPs scheme. (default: False, scanning with both HTTP and HTTPs) --no-check-certificate
+                        Number of threads (default: 5) -s, --servers-only    If querying ActiveDirectory, only get servers and not all computer objects. (default: False) --only-http           Scan only with HTTP scheme. (default: False, scanning with both HTTP and HTTPs) --only-https          Scan only with HTTPs scheme. (default: False, scanning with both HTTP and HTTPs) --no-check-certificate